mahmudpial/mordern-portfolio-ui/README.md

-# Mahmud – Professional UI/UX Designer Portfolio
+# Professional UI/UX Design Portfolio

 A modern, highly interactive, and modular Single Page Application (SPA) portfolio website designed for a UI/UX Designer.
 Built with a focus on premium aesthetics, this portfolio features smooth animations, a dynamic component-loading architecture, and a clean, maintainable codebase.